Why Jobs Exhaust Me So Fast as an Autistic Adult

 This post is about why I simply cannot switch to a better job and why it still costs me ton of energy just to go to work.

-Months in advance, I already knew
+Months In Advance, I already knew

 Months in advance, when working other jobs before I started my warehouse job, I realized that majority of jobs that I worked at barely accommodated me or were too draining to work at.
 I worked at Target, customer service, and at a grocery store, and I still ended up quitting most of them within a month or so due to the constant demands to mask and deal with small talk from management, often way more than the job itself.
 That exhausted me very quickly to the point of quitting.

-Unpredictability was the main driver for me quitting, as the constant surge prices just to get to work and go home and have no other alternative (due to controlling parents) encouraged me to go look for another job a little under a month from when I started.
+Unpredictability was another main driver for me quitting, as the constant surge prices just to get to work and go home and have no other alternative (due to controlling parents) encouraged me to go look for another job a little under a month from when I started.
+Some days it could be 3 days, 4, or even 5 days that I'd have to come into work, so I'd be paying a whole lot more for ultimately the same amount of money earned, while the cognitive load of masking and navigating the enviornment and coworkers only went up.

 I could schedule my ride to get a more predictable price and to be more likely that I could get to work on time, which did work well for the most part.
 But the rideshare price scaled to $25–30, which added up quickly since I worked 3–6 days a week.
+And I never knew if I was going to work more or less days, so It added on to the processing load that I was already dealing with and made quitting much more realistic only a few weeks in, which I ultimately ended up doing.

 I’m mentally exhausted and I don’t want to engage in anything that requires any cognitive output that demands my attention.
 Tasks that are most autonomous work just fine since I don’t have to think about it.
+(Like eating prepped food at home, or gaming on my computer (I often play Roblox)

-Chores such as cleaning dishes or organizing items on my countertop, I don’t end up doing it at all and just hope tomorrow I have enough energy to tackle it.
+Though as for chores such as cleaning dishes or organizing items on my countertop, I don’t end up doing it at all and just hope tomorrow I have enough energy to tackle it.
 If I do have to do it, I’ll simply place them anywhere that has space and just make my meal to eat, not really caring on how “good” it looks as long as it doesn’t exhaust me and it fills me up.

 About Me

-I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.
+My name is Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

-It’s not ideal either, especially in regards to how I’m treated but the predictability and the ability to build my own schedule and work little hours on cognitive-heavy days made a massive difference on my mental health.
+I've been working at Amazon for roughly 3 years, and still has it's own share of problems, especially in regards to how I’m treated but the predictability and the ability to build my own schedule and work little hours on cognitive-heavy days made a massive difference on my mental health.

-Launching April 2026. getspoons.app - One email when it's ready.
+Launching on April 2026. getspoons.app - One email when it's ready.
 No spam.

 — Omari